 "After ovulation occurs, estrogen levels drop, and progesterone levels start to rise in order to stabilize the growth of the uterine lining and to stimulate menstruation," says Gottfried.
 Since you're several days removed from ovulation, your progesterone levels are likely skyrocketing.
 "If embryo implantation doesn't take place, progesterone and estrogen levels will plummet, signaling the body to shed the lining of the uterus and the remnants of the dead egg," she explains.

 Curious if you and your partner have conceived?
 Hold off on a trip to the drugstore-it's still too soon for a pregnancy test to detect anything, says Streicher.

 Days 20 to 23

 You're now entering PMS territory.
 "PMS symptoms can start anywhere from one to two weeks before your period starts, and the symptoms usually go away once you start bleeding," says Gottfried.
-That includes tender breasts, tiredness, bloating, headaches, changes in your appetite, irritability, depression, and-even though you're not 13 anymore-acne flare-ups.
+That includes tender breasts, tiredness, bloating, headaches, changes in your appetite, irritability, depression, and acne flare-ups.
 In fact, 63 percent of acne-prone women experience premenstrual flares, according to a study published in the Archives of Dermatology.
 The zits begin to surface roughly a week before the onset of your period, and then subside as soon as bleeding begins.
-(Learn The Truth About PMS, Weight Gain, and "Fat Days.")

 Also worth noting: if you're trying to get pregnant and want to confirm that you've ovulated, this is the perfect time for your doctor to check to see if your progesterone is elevated, says Streicher.